-Alongsiders has a special focus on that which is vulnerable.
-That which is alone.
-That which is in a jam.
+Alongsiders focuses on vulnerable people.
+People who are alone.
+People who are in a jam.
 Hence our slogan 'we walk alongside those who walk alone'.
 This is in line with what Jesus did.
 Just read Luke 4.
 Jesus speaks there about his 'mission-statement', and it is about the poor, the blind, the brokenhearted, prisoners.
-We know that Jesus' love is for everyone, and yet there is a special place, special attention for that which is in trouble.
+We know that Jesus' love is for everyone, and yet there is a special place, special attention for those on the margins.

-That is also the reason why we encourage you to look at who is in trouble in your neighbourhood.
+This is also the reason why we encourage you to look at who is on the margins in your neighbourhood.
 The vulnerable ones in your neighbourhood.
-That boy or girl who stands outside, who is vulnerable, who has a hard time.
 Welcoming every child is part of our dream.
 Every child needs a Alongsider, and we want to start with the children who need it most.
 That which is already vulnerable needs protection.
 In the Bible, we read in a prophecy about Jesus that He 'will not break the bended reed, He will not break the dying flax'.
 Jesus actually puts His hands around it, protected.
 You see Him, as it were, straightening out the reed that is almost broken.
 You see Him, as it were, blowing gently at the flax straw, so that the fire ignites again.
 Protecting, careful, full of love.

 In the same careful way, you may deal with your younger brother or sister.
 Protect, love, build up and encourage him or her.
 In order to guarantee this, we pay a lot of attention to this in the commitments you make.
 This relates to yourself and what you do and do not do, but it also relates to your environment, and in particular your 'group of 5'.

 As an Alongsider, you make a number of commitments.
 In the Alongsiders training, you will find them all detailed, but it comes down to a commitment to:

 - not to use violence, but to protect,